You've probably heard about chestnuts roasting on an open fire, but did you know that you can roast chestnuts at home?

 The first step is to give your chestnuts a good wash.

-How to Score Chestnuts
+How to Score Chestnuts:

-- Place a chestnut flat side down on a cutting board.
+- Place a chestnut flat-side down on a cutting board.

-- Try to cut all the way across the shell, which will allow the shell to curl up during roasting.
-This makes the chestnuts easier to peel.
+- Try to cut all the way through the shell to help it curl back during roasting.
+This will make peeling easier.

 How to Roast Chestnuts in the Oven

-Roasting chestnuts in an oven is easy to do:
+Roasting chestnuts in the oven is simple:

-- Place prepared chestnuts in a single layer on a sheet pan with the X facing up.
+- Place prepared chestnuts in a single layer on a sheet pan, with the X facing up.

-- Roast at 425°F until they smell sweet and nutty and the shells start to peel back where you scored them.
+- Roast at 425°F (220°C) until they smell sweet and nutty and the shells start to peel back.

-Smaller chestnuts only take about 7-10 minutes, though.
+- Smaller chestnuts typically take 7-10 minutes.

 Make a Test Batch!